gabrielflorit/livecoding/README.md

 100% totally based on Bret Victor's [Inventing on Principle](https://vimeo.com/36579366) talk, which is one of the best I've ever seen.
 If you watch only one talk this year, make sure it's this one.

-See the [wiki](https://github.com/gabrielflorit/livecoding/wiki/_pages) for more information
+See the [wiki](https://github.com/gabrielflorit/livecoding/wiki/_pages) for more information.